ongzzzzzz/interweb/README.md

 Visit [this site](https://fogeinator.github.io) for the complete experience.

 ## Technology Used
-Pure HTML and CSS with some copied JS game thrown in :3
+Hand-coded HTML and CSS with love and some copied JS game thrown in :3

 ## Additional Notes
 If you really like this site, then fork it and stuff! (though the chances of that is unlikely because this is my first piece of web project :'D)